 Who has written this and who else is involved in production?

 Jane Goldman and Martin are the creators of the new series and it’s based on a story the pair wrote together.
-Goldman has scripted the pilot and according to Martin (writing on his blog) “will be running the show.”
+Goldman has scripted the pilot and according to Martin (writing on his blog in September 2019) “will be running the show.”
 Martin also said: “she and her team are busy in London right now, neck deep in casting, and I expect some more names will be announced soon.”